juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 ### Update Mount Image in PV Definition (Deprecated)

-Starting from v0.24, the CSI driver supports customizing Mount Pod images in [ConfigMap](#update-mount-image-configmap), consolidating all related configurations in one place, making it very convenient.
+Starting from v0.24, the CSI Driver supports customizing Mount Pod images in [ConfigMap](#update-mount-image-configmap), consolidating all related configurations in one place, making it very convenient.
 Therefore, the method described in this section is no longer recommended.

 For ["static provisioning"](../guide/pv.md#static-provisioning) usage, you can configure the Mount Pod image in the PV definition: